 Did you think that once you adopted, the pain and disappointment of infertility would melt away?
-What about if through the miracle of sperm donation, egg donation or embryo donation you were able to experience the physical aspects, such as pregnancy, childbirth, and breastfeeding.
-Surely then, infertility would become a distant memory.
+What about if, through the miracle of sperm, egg, or embryo donation, you could experience the physical aspects, such as pregnancy, childbirth, and breastfeeding?
+Surely, then, infertility would become a distant memory.
 Right?
 Maybe, but just as likely, maybe not.

 “I thought I was living my dream.
 I have 2 perfect kids one from international adoption, one domestic adoption.
 I love them more than life itself.
 But yesterday at the park when all the other moms were comparing their pregnancy and labor stories, I felt this wave of sadness, followed by anger at my body for depriving me of so much.
 I took me by surprise.
 I have what I wanted-kids-I thought I was past all the infertility cr_p.”

 “I have twins born to me from the miracle of egg donation.
 They are wonderful and we are all doing well.
 Except when I get a baby shower invitation or baby announcement.
 I feel angry that they get to experience this so easily when I had to work so hard.
 I’m angry because they can’t appreciate what a gift they’ve been given that has been withheld from me.
 I realize that I’m still stuck in the infertility world.”

 And then I saw this beautifully written piece by an adoptive mama at On Loan from Heaven: